georgehara/Arca/Package README.md

 * `Automated.Arca.Implementations.ForMicrosoft` - Implementations for Microsoft's dependency injection.
 * `Automated.Arca.Libraries` - Libraries for other packages.
 * `Automated.Arca.Manager` - The ARCA manager.
 Use during the startup of an application.
+* `Automated.Arca.Single` - All other packages merged together.
+Use instead of the individual packages.

 The `ForMicrosoft` packages contain dependencies which are meant to be used in applications that use the Microsoft dependency injection container.